PurdueDualityLab/purdue-tenure-packet-generator/README.md

 Output: `publications.rtf` (override via `--out`).
 Open in Word, then **Paste Special → Unformatted Text** into your tenure-packet template if you want it to inherit the host doc's font.

 ---

-## Workflow: populating the data with an AI assistant

-You don't have to populate every field by hand.
-The data substrates were designed to be filled in by an LLM working from your existing CV:

-1. Open Davis's Overleaf CV (link above), or your own LaTeX / Word CV.
-2. Give an AI assistant (Claude, ChatGPT, etc.) one section at a time:
-   - **Screenshot a section** (awards table, grants list, student roster) and tell it: *"convert this to the YAML schema in `non-scholar-work.yaml`, matching the existing entries"*.
-The assistant infers the schema by reading the existing entries.
-   - **Or paste the LaTeX source** of a section and ask the same.
-3. Drop the YAML into the right top-level key in `non-scholar-work.yaml`.
-Re-run the build.
-Validation errors surface in one batch — fix them all at once and re-run.
-4. Cross-references work the same way: in any prose field (`activities:`, `responsibility:`, `description:`, `impact:`, B.1-B.5 prose), reference an `@id` (any YAML entry's `id:` field) or a raw `@C.X.Y` section code.
-The build resolves it to a clickable hyperlink in the output.

-Word-count caps for B.1 / B.2 / B.3 are checked at build and surface
-as warnings, so you can write loose drafts and trim later.

----